K3DFD-Radio/PHL-MER-Group-PSWS/installation.md

       - $sudo ufw enable ssh
       - $sudo ufw status

-6. Get the PC's IP address
+6. Get the PC's IP address and note it
       - $ip addr show

 8. Next, to configure the system to run sudo commands without a password, add text to /etc/sudoers.d/wsprsudo using the Nano editor: